 Children learn that many materials other than water will melt if heated to a high enough temperature.
 They carry out a networking activity, where each child has an incomplete set of information, to find out the melting points of 6 different metals, They record their information in a table and transfer it to a bar chart.

 Children learn that sounds are caused by vibrations.
 They learn that sounds travel from an object, through a medium (usually the air), travel into the ear where they are carried down the ear canal and processed by the brain.
 Children complete an explanation text explaining how we hear things, by cutting and pasting or writing their own descriptions.

-Children learn what electrical conductors and insulators are.
-Using simple electrical apparatus, they investigate which materials are electrical conductors and which are insulators.
+Using simple electrical apparatus, children investigate which materials are electrical conductors and which are insulators.
 If possible, they note the material each object is made from.
 Children transfer their results from their table to a Venn diagram containing 2 intersecting sets ('electrical conductors' and 'made of metal') and try to identify a relationship.

 Children learn about the life cycles of 3 different amphibians - frogs, salamanders and axolotls.
 They create 3 life cycle diagrams, adding their own explanations and diagrams or cutting and pasting those provided.
 They compare the life cycles of these amphibians.

 Children complete a table showing the gestation periods of 10 different mammals.
 They round each gestation period to the nearest 10 days and use this to create a bar chart.
 They look for patterns and identify which mammal has the longest gestation period.

 Children investigate the best place to put a cup of salt solution so that the water evaporates most quickly.
 They choose 4 locations and measure the amount of water in each container over the course of 7 days.
 They transfer their results to a line graph and use this to answer the question.